discordsuperutils/discord-super-utils/README.md

 I have recently left the discordSuperUtils organization because of issues with the team that wont be listed here.

+Maybe this fork will merge with discordSuperUtils one day.

 Features
 -------------